Costs in English law: Detailed assessment

 For more complex cases a process, formerly called a taxation of costs, now known as detailed assessment, is used.
 It is unrelated to "tax" in the sense of a method of raising government revenue.
 The successful party must file with the court (unless the other party fails to respond to the notice of assessment) a detailed breakdown of the costs and disbursements incurred, known as a bill of costs which sets out the successful party's claim.
 The bill is usually prepared by a law costs draftsman, whose skill is often as essential to the successful recovery of costs as the skill of a solicitor or barrister is essential to success on the principal issues of the litigation.
 An officer of the court, costs judge or district judge will then assess the reasonableness of the costs (unless the potential paying party failed to respond to the notice of assessment) with reference to a statutory schedule of limits of entitlements of costs, together with legal precedents, unless the costs can be agreed between the parties.
 The level of reduction can mean that the bill is reduced in some instances substantially, but in most cases at least 80% of the costs originally sought will be allowed.
 A court order for costs is enforceable as a debt against the unsuccessful party.

+The detailed assessment process itself involved the Receiving Party serving the itemised Bill of Costs on the Paying Party, together with a Notice of Commencement (also known as an N252).
+Within 21 days of service (unless an extension is agreed), the Paying Party will need to submit their written legal submissions by way of Points of Dispute, to which the Receiving Party can respond with Points of Reply.
+Negotiations can take place at any time during the detailed assessment process however, if agreement cannot be reached, then the Receiving Party will need to apply for assessment (either provisional on the papers, or an attended oral hearing) for the Court to determine the costs payable.

 Either party can appeal against a detailed assessment, to a costs judge or district judge of the High Court if the assessment was made by a court officer, or by the usual routes of appeal if the assessment was made by a judge.

 Provisional assessment

-If a bill of costs of under £75,000 is sent for a detailed assessment since 1 April 2013, it will at first be assessed via a new "provisional assessment" procedure (unless the potential paying party failed to respond to the notice of assessment).
+If a bill of costs of under £75,000 is sent for a detailed assessment since 1 April 2013, it will at first be assessed via provisional assessment procedure. (unless the potential paying party failed to respond to the notice of assessment).

 This involves an assessment by the Judge on paper, without the parties being present, and the costs of it are limited to £1,500.

 If either party disagrees with the outcome they can apply for an oral hearing, but unless they beat the provisional figure by 20%, they will be liable for the costs of the hearing.